 We are a friendly, informal walking and outdoor activity group based around the Bristol and Bath wider area.
-We aim to provide a full and varied programme of local walks, hill-walking, multi day hiking, scrambling and occasional other outdoor activities, such as cycling, mountain biking, climbing, caving, horse riding and canoeing.
+We aim to provide a full and varied programme of local walks, hill-walking, multi day hiking and cycling.
+We are also dog-friendly.

 We publish a quarterly programme of events that are run by volunteer members.
 Our aim is to provide a day walk or cycle event every weekend of the year and some longer weekend events (camping or hostelling) in the warmer months when we travel further afield.
 Our day walks cover a wide area around Somerset, Wiltshire, South Gloucestershire, South Wales as well as local ones to Bristol and Bath.
 In the summer we also have 2-hour mid-week evening walks in the Bristol and Bath area, followed by a pub drink/meal.
 Our popular Annual Dinner weekend takes place in February when we hire a whole youth hostel.
 We periodically arrange weeks away in cottage accommodation.
 To get a flavour please look at our latest programme and read the FAQs below.

 responsible for their own safety.
 See our Health and Safety guidelines for details.

 We are affiliated to the British Mountaineering Council which represents climbers and walkers locally and nationally.
 Affiliation gives members free third party climbing/walking insurance and access to hut booking, BMC travel insurance, shop & YHA discounts, etc.

 How many members are there in Egons?
 70-80 members so you will soon get to know people.
 We are very welcoming to new members.

 What is the age group?
-40-70 with most in the middle, but we are keen to welcome any age.
+Generally over 45 but we are keen to welcome any age.

 What makes EGONS different to other groups?
 It isn’t just a local walking group around Bath and Bristol.
-It offers a great variety of activities and locations.
+It offers a variety of activities and locations.

 Who organises the events?
 We have a programme co-ordinator each quarter.
 Members decide what they fancy doing and volunteer events.
 This leads to a really varied programme and lots of new ideas.